pigluz/BankingSystem/README.md

-# BankingSystem
+# Banking System

-> This is a simple console-based banking application written in C# that allows users to create accounts, deposit money, withdraw money, and check their balance.
-It uses a list of BankAccount objects to store the accounts and checks for duplicate account numbers when creating a new account."

---- CHAT GPT
+C# Program that implements a simple banking system.
+With several methods to perform basic banking operations, such as creating an account, depositing money, and withdrawing money.
+It uses ADO.NET to interact with a SQL Server databse.

-<br> 01.04.2023
+<br> Started: 01.04.2023